dime-coin/core-docs/docs/guide/mining-pool-mining.md

 If you are running a Linux, MAC or FreeBSD operating system, you need to download the [source code here](https://github.com/djm34/ccminer-lyra/releases)

-**Step 6** Connecting to TheBeePool: Now double click on the file shortcut we had just created, step 5.
+**Step 6:** Connecting to TheBeePool: Now double click on the file shortcut we had just created, step 5.
 It may take a a few minutes to establish a connection.

 ![GPU Miner Connection](../../img/dev/GPU-Connection.png)

-**Step 7** Monitor Your Connection: Monitor your connection and check for rewards.
-You will receive you rewards to the dimecoin receiving address you used in step 4.
+**Step 7:** Monitor Your Connection and check for rewards: You will receive you rewards to the dimecoin receiving address you used in step 4.

 Congratulations, you now are an essential part of the Dimecoin community!